 Easy-to-read, question-and-answer fact sheets covering a wide range of workplace health and safety topics, from hazards to diseases to ergonomics to workplace promotion.
 MORE ABOUT >

 An EAP, or employee assistance program, is a confidential, short term, counselling service for employees with personal problems that affect their work performance.
 EAPs grew out of industrial alcoholism programs of the 1940's.
 EAPs should be part of a larger company plan to promote wellness that involves written policies, supervisor and employee training, and, where appropriate, an approved drug testing program.

 Do we offer EAP Services?

 No. CCOHS does not offer EAP services.
+See question below about how to find an EAP service provider.
 EAPs are usually a program purchased or funded by your employer and provided by an external organization or occasionally by a department within your company.
 You can find out if your employer offers an EAP service by asking your manager, Human Resources Department, Union or Health and Safety Representative.

 Who offers EAP services and how do I find them?

 To locate service providers in your area use a search engine, such as Google.
 Key words include "EAP service providers".
 You may wish to add your location to help narrow the results.

 No. If you wish to start your own EAP company and offer EAP services we recommend you contact the Canadian Employee Assistance Program Association (CEAPA)

 The EAP offers help with the resolution of problems that are affecting work.
 These problems, however, do not have to be caused by workplace issues.
 Employee Assistance Programs are designed to help people understand or overcome their personal problems.
 While most EAPs offer a wide range of services, they often refer to other professionals or agencies who can offer more or extended care in particular areas.